 Disclaimer: Product links contain affiliate marketing links where I get a small commission when you purchase from that site.
 As an Amazon Associate, I earn from qualifying purchases.
 Read my Affiliate Marketing Policy here.
 Also, please verify all product and pricing information directly with the linked brands.
 MensUnderwearGuide.com is not responsible for errors or product discrepancies.

 - What do we truly know about men’s underwear preferences?

-With over seven billion humans walking around the planet, I believe someone somewhere has already performed whatever crazy idea I develop.
+With over eight billion humans walking around the planet, I believe someone somewhere has already performed whatever crazy idea I develop.
 Take writing a men’s underwear blog as an example.
 When I first started, my husband and I thought – and my therapist! – I was the only guy weird enough to enjoy writing about men’s underwear.
 It turns out plenty of other guys – and girls! – love talking about men’s underwear.
 Then again, who doesn’t enjoy telling the world about their amazing new pair of undies?